GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/gateway-policies.md

 ::: info
 The assignment triggers an immediate rollout with the new policy assignment.
-Allocated game servers as always are not affected, so they keep running under the old setup.
+Allocated game servers are not affected, so they keep running under the old setup.

 Updating an existing Gateway Policy on the other hand, does _not_ trigger a rollout.
 :::

 ## Exceptions

 In some cases, especially when there is a large number of new game servers, the application of the policy to a new game server may be delayed, allowing traffic that is meant to be routed through the gateway to leave via the game host.